Chronology

 Some comic-book sources are researched and shown for the first time in MoMA’s High and Low: Modern Art and Popular Culture, an exhibition of twentieth-century art that includes source materials and related ephemera.

-Creates costume designs for André Heller’s unrealized Pyramid Opera, which was to star soprano Jessye Norman.
-The headdress is later made and worn by Maria Bill for Heller’s opera Sein und Schein, which debuts in Salzburg, Vienna, at the Burgtheater on January 19, 1993.
+Designs headdress and stage backdrop for André Heller’s unrealized TV production of Aida, which was to star soprano Jessye Norman.
+The headdress and costume is later made for Heller’s opera Sein und Schein and worn by Maria Bill.
+The opera debuts in Salzburg, Vienna, at the Burgtheater on January 19, 1993.
 Also participating in the opera project are Mimmo Paladino, Keith Haring and Andy Warhol.

-Tallix produces two Mobiles in painted and patinated bronze as well as a new version of Airplane, an outdoor piece in bronze.
+Tallix produces two Mobiles in painted and patinated bronze as well as Airplane, an outdoor sculpture in bronze.

 Artes Magnus in New York publishes a porcelain-and-cast-resin Landscape Mobile produced by Bernardaud in Limoges, France.

-Produces a print of a Mirror with Gemini for the benefit of the Harvey Gantt for Senate Campaign.
+Produces the print Mirror with Gemini for the benefit of the Harvey Gantt for Senate Campaign.

 1991